axionstack/axionstack-site/blog/_posts/2021-06-28-build-vs-buy.md

 tags: [featured, sticky]
 ---

-What should you consider before deciding on building code yourself or to buy an off-the-shelf solution?
+What should you consider before deciding to build code yourself or to buy an off-the-shelf solution?
 Well, it depends.

 <!-- more -->
 <br />